To help you set up your experiments, here’s a little practical exercise.

 4. Create variations

-By default, a first variation (Variation 1) already exists.
-To display the modification actions, we click on the variation in order to unfold the menu.
+By default, there is already a first variation (Variation 1).
+We click on the variation to unfold the menu and access the modification actions.

-In this variation of the home page, we are looking to replace “Sign up for our newsletter” with “Let’s stay in touch with our newsletter”
+In this variation, we are looking to replace “Sign up for our newsletter” with “Let’s stay in touch with our newsletter”

-To do this, we select the element to be edited: the block title.
-The tool panel opens on the left of the editor.
+We select the block title to be edited, and the tool panel opens on the left of the editor.

 Once validated, the element is modified on the page.

-If a mistake occurs, it’s possible to go back with the History tool, located on the right of the editor.
+If a mistake occurs, we can use the History tool located on the right of the editor to revert changes.

 The modification we have just made is the first variation.
 In the second variation, the element will be moved on the page.